OctopusDeploy/docs/docs/administration/high-availability/maintain/maintain-high-availability-nodes.md

 ---
-title: Manage High Availability nodes
+title: Maintain High Availability nodes
 description: Managing the nodes in your Octopus High Availability cluster can be done in the Octopus Web Portal.
 position: 30
 ---

-Managing the nodes in your Octopus Server High Availability cluster can be done on the **Nodes** tab in the **Configuration** area:
+Maintaining the nodes in your Octopus Server High Availability cluster can be done on the **Nodes** tab in the **Configuration** area:

 ![](images/nodes.png "width=500")